systemPipeR/spsDemo/README.md

         - Simple: high level wrappers, you only need to focus on plotting code, no Shiny development knowledge is required.
         - Full: full Shiny code, for advanced users, customize everything of the tab.
+    - Modularization: the whole app is built on top of Shiny modules, which gives it the flexibility to add new content without concerning conflicting of any existing content.
+Each "tab" on the dashboard is isolated with its own environment.
 - [Canvas](https://systempipe.org/sps/canvas/): A workbench for interactive quick image editing
     - Communicates with all plot options on other tabs, take screenshots of them and send to this tool for further image editing.